RitchieLab/GWAS-QC/README.md

 * Fix any hardcoded paths
 * Add file with simulated phenotypes
 * Repeat to clarify specific Plink versions
+* Upload all the steps for .genome file at the end of the tutorial

 # Basic Overview